openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Common terms in this document come from four primary sources: [@!OpenID.Core], [@!VC-DATA] and [@!DID-Core].
 In the case where a term has a definition that differs, the definition below is authoritative.

 Self-Issued OpenID Provider (Self-Issued OP)
-  An OpenID Provider (OP) used by the End-users to prove control over a cryptographically verifiable identifier
+  An OpenID Provider (OP) used by the End-users to prove control over a cryptographically Verifiable Identifier

 Self-Issued Request
   Request to a Self-Issued OP from an RP